SavNov/Writing/Ares/The Shelf.md

 She paused for a long moment after that.
 Her lips felt dry, so she attempted to moisten them with the tip of her tongue.
 She felt unsteady on her feet, so instead she gently padded down on one and lifted the other, going back and forth between them slowly.
 Her heart was wounding.
 She gave her body time to relax and slow down.
 Those eyes.
 Those hazel eyes.
 Those eyes would never hurt her.
 Never betray her.
 It made her feel terrible that she ws going to have to betray them to get her father back.
-"I...trust you.
+"I…trust you.
 I owe you one favor, in exchange for your word."
 She said.
 Immediately, her chest tightened, like she'd just made a pact with something far more powerful than she'd imagined.
 He nodded.
 "You have my word.
 As the Child of War."
 He said.
 She gathered all her strength.
-"My dad...my last name is McLean."
+"My dad…my last name is McLean."
 She confessed in a quiet whisper.
 That name should've sent his eyebrows shooting up in shock.
 But the words 'Can I get your autograph?' and 'Can you get me a selfie next to your dad?' didn't suit him.
 She could tell that right away.
 "McLean."
 He said, his voice never changing out of its cold, flat, calm and steady register.
 A fact of the universe, like air and light and sound.
 "You say that name like it's self-evident."
 It was a passive observation, not an accusation.
 "Tristan McLean."
 She clarified, thinking that maybe the full name would jog his memory.
 It didn't.
 Just like talking about that kiss on the roof, about Jason was her boyfriend, about how she loved him, wasn't forcing Jason to remember her either.
 "Senator, diplomat, or actor?"
 He asked.
 She didn't have to answer him.
 For a second, she didn't want to.
 She was stunned into silence for a good minute as she realized this boy, this child of Ares that was so weird and different, had never heard of her father.
 Her eyebrows attempted to flee her head.
 Going up and up like a toddler in the Create a Mii menu trying to make his little person look 'funny! haha!'.
+She wanted to tell that toddler that none of this was funny.
 Finally, she managed into a single coherent thought.
-"You...don't know who that is."
+"You…don't know who that is."
 She said out loud.
 He nodded no.
 "Actor."
 She sighed with both relief and disappointment.
 This kid who had her heart racing, was so stable despite her universe imploding around her, was able to use his voice in ways she could only dream about, who she found totally unreadable yet completely trustworthy.
 Had heard her father, the biggest poker chip of fame she had, her ace in the hole, the one thing that made anyone bother to remember she even existed,'s name.
 And didn't have the slightest idea who he was.

+As Ms. La Rue crossed the boundary line into Camp Half-Blood, she marked the first mortal to have done so in at least as long as anyone there had been alive—with maybe one centaur-shaped exception.

+Mortals were not designed to process the godly world.
+That was why so many demigods had ADHD and dyslexia: to help them survive it.
+To read ancient Greek like a native tongue.
+To parse battlefield chaos in fractions of a second.

+But Ms. La Rue didn’t see chaos.

+She saw something terrifyingly clear.

+She saw that her daughter had been secretly fighting a much more dangerous, much less cowardly war than she ever had.
+A real war.
+With casualties.

+And suddenly, every sleepless night she had spent arguing whether a corporate merger should take place in fall or winter to account for shaky investor confidence versus the holiday sales boost felt so stupid she nearly cracked up laughing.
+All those endless email chains, boardroom standoffs, icy smiles in power skirts and overpriced heels… they were pebbles stacked next to a mountain.

+Hundreds of kids, barely teenagers, armored up like soldiers from myth—because they were soldiers from myth—worried not about quarterly projections, but about whether they would live through the summer.

+She had spent her own teenage years playing GTA 5 in real life.
+Dumb, reckless crap she’d done for fun.
+Fires.
+Street races.
+Hopping fences.
+Picking fights with cops and calling it “freedom.”

+Now, standing here, she wanted to go back in time and slap herself.

+That thought kept her awake more than ten espressos ever had.

+She felt deeply humbled.
+This wasn’t her scene.
+She was probably interrupting something very important.
+They had real work to do.
+They were building their lives in the gaps between tragedies.
+And she was just a mortal woman with clean hands and tidy spreadsheets.

+Then she saw the centaur.

+At first, she saw a man in a wheelchair, and her mind accepted it—until it didn’t.
+Her daughter had warned her about the Mist.
+A barrier to keep mortals from losing their minds by showing the world as they expected to see it.

+Now, she saw the truth.

+"I know… it is not my place.
+This is not my scene," she said, the sharpness in her voice dulled by awe and uncertainty.
+"If you are indeed Chiron, you have much more important things to do than be speaking with me."

+The centaur turned toward her and smiled.
+Calm.
+Steady.
+Patient.

+He offered her his hand.

+"Miss La Rue," he said gently, "it would be my pleasure to speak with you.
+Please, take a seat.
+Your daughter has done many great things—and it is about time you knew about them."